erthium/hashiwokakero/README.md

 ## Setup

-The project is written in Python 3.11.6, although should work on any Python Interpreten above 3.5.x.
+The project is written in Python 3.11.6, although should work on any Python Interpreter above 3.5.x.

 Apart from built-in packages, only third party package is PyGame 2.4.0 with SDL 2.28.5.